 Barry Elz established prominent commercial photography studios in New York City, Chicago, Boston & St. Louis over the past 45 years.
 He has photographed primarily sports, lifestyle portraiture, and fashion advertising for numerous national clientele such as Gatorade, Nike and Callaway Golf, the St. Louis Baseball Cardinals and the Chicago Bulls, as well as personal art portfolios.

-His work with supermodels including Cindy Crawford, Iman, Kathy Ireland and sports icons Michael Jordan, Alex Rodriguez and Greg Norman led to the publishing of his hardcover Chicago Bulls portrait book which made the Wall Street Journal and the New York Times Best Seller lists.
+His work with supermodels including Cindy Crawford, Kathy Ireland and numerous sports icons, Michael Jordan, Alex Rodriguez and Greg Norman led to the publishing of his hardcover Chicago Bulls portrait book which made the Wall Street Journal and the New York Times Best Seller lists.
 Barry's images have also appeared in publications such as Time Magazine, Sports Illustrated, Vogue, Town and Country, Rolling Stone, Elle, NY Times, and many others.

 For Barry, it has been an almost impossible journey.
 While it would be easy to consider his career a series of fortunate turns, the actual narrative of his career is held together by his philosophy of art - every photograph begins with a dark room, then he sculpts.
 In other words, every photograph is the careful searching and unfolding of art.